ashen-develops/noteful-server-ashen/README.md

-# Express Boilerplate!
+# Wonderful Music Contraption API

-This is a boilerplate project used for starting new projects!
+This is a the backend for the WMC react client

 ## Set up